310mc/https-310mc.github.io-tl/source/_posts/submarine/minitalk/chiaki_1.md

 {% bubble Chiaki curious %}
 Oh yeah, where'd Kanata go?

-He tends to go to watersides at every opportunity, so maybe he's gone to bathe in the sea?
+He tends to go to the watersides at every opportunity, so maybe he's gone to bathe in the sea?

 Nagumo, have you heard anything from Kanata?
 Or if you've seen him head off to the beach, or something of the sort.
 {% endbubble %}